Copyright for games developers

-BRAND PROTECT’s copyright page explains how protecting your copyright rights is not an easy matter.
+Brand Protect’s copyright page explains how protecting your copyright rights is not an easy matter.
 The games industry relies on the law of copyright to protect its product.
-Without copyright protection, it cannot be certain of getting paid.
-Give BRAND PROTECT a call to discuss your requirements.
+Without this protection, it cannot be certain of getting paid.
+Give Brand Protect a call to discuss your requirements.
 Some of the issues that may be of concern to you could include:

 - Ways to protect your source code;